Respiratory tract: Microanatomy

 The respiratory tract is covered in epithelium, which varies down the tract.
 There are glands and mucus produced by goblet cells in parts, as well as smooth muscle, elastin or cartilage.
 The epithelium from the nose to the bronchioles is covered in ciliated pseudostratified columnar epithelium, commonly called respiratory epithelium.
 The cilia beat in one direction, moving mucus towards the throat where it is swallowed.
 Moving down the bronchioles, the cells get more cuboidal in shape but are still ciliated.

 Glands are abundant in the upper respiratory tract, but there are fewer lower down and they are absent starting at the bronchioles.
 The same goes for goblet cells, although there are scattered ones in the first bronchioles.

-Cartilage is present until the small bronchi.
+Cartilage is present until the bronchioles.
 In the trachea, they are C-shaped rings of hyaline cartilage, whereas in the bronchi the cartilage takes the form of interspersed plates.
 Smooth muscle starts in the trachea, where it joins the C-shaped rings of cartilage.
 It continues down the bronchi and bronchioles, which it completely encircles.
 Instead of hard cartilage, the bronchi and bronchioles are composed of elastic tissue.

 The lungs are made up of thirteen different kinds of cells, eleven types of epithelial cell and two types of mesenchymal cell.
 The epithelial cells form the lining of the tracheal, and bronchial tubes, while the mesenchymal cells line the lungs.